2015 Kansas City Chiefs season: Week 2: vs. Denver Broncos

 The Broncos would score two touchdowns in the final minute to steal the win from the Chiefs.
 The second touchdown was a critical fumble by running back Jamaal Charles.

 With the heartbreaking and stunning loss, the Chiefs fell to 1–1, and picked up their seventh straight loss to Denver.
+This marked their last loss to the Broncos until 2023 and their last home loss to Denver until 2025.